bonfire-networks/bonfire-app/docs/HACKING.md

 - Make sure you've edited your .env files (see above) before getting started and proceed to Hello world!

-### Option C - the partial way (with bare-metal elixir and tooling, and docker-managed database & search index, recommended for active development)
+### Option C - the partial way (with bare-metal elixir and tooling, and docker-managed database & search index)

 - Dependencies: